 Temperature and Humidity

-To propagate Graptoveria topsy debbi through leaf cuttings, gently separate a healthy leaf from the main plant by wiggling the leaf back and forth until it ‘pops’ off the plant.
-Place the separated leaf on a tray or saucer of soil and place it in indirect light.
-Do not water the leaf until you begin to see roots sprouting from the end, and then water sparingly as you would with a mature topsy debbi.
-Within a few weeks, you should begin to see a small plant begin to grow at the end of the leaf.
-Be sure not to remove the leaf from the new plant - it is providing it with energy and nutrients!
-Over time the leaf will shrivel up and fall off on its own.
+To propagate via leaves, gently separate a healthy, plump leaf from the main plant by wiggling it back and forth until it pops off.
+Place the leaf in a shallow container of soil, and put the container in indirect light.
+Don’t water the soil until you see roots beginning to sprout from the end of the leaf.
+Then, water as you would a mature plant.
+In a few weeks, you should begin to see a small plant growing near the roots at the end of the leaf.
+Don’t remove the leaf from this tiny new succulent, as it’s providing nutrients and moisture.
+Over time, the leaf will shrivel up and fall off on its own.